Real-time machine learning system optimising solvent-free peptide synthesis production parameters

 This foundational work contributed to securing a £6.4 million award from Innovate UK's Sustainable Medicines Manufacturing Innovation Programme (SMIP), in partnership with Origin Peptides, the Centre for Process Innovation, and Queen Mary University London.
 The programme is now scaling aqueous peptide synthesis to commercial production levels.

-The platform includes industry-leading live QA/QC capabilities, with in-line sampling feeding our AI-powered optimisation software to enable continuous improvement throughout production.
-This closed-loop approach represents a first for peptide manufacturing, allowing the system to learn and adapt in real time rather than relying on post-hoc analysis.
+The platform incorporates live QA/QC capabilities with in-line sampling feeding directly into our ML optimisation software.
+This closed-loop approach, a first for peptide manufacturing, allows the system to learn and adapt throughout each production run rather than relying on post-hoc batch analysis.

 "New Gradient are developing frontier machine learning systems that will allow us to manufacture life saving medicines significantly more efficiently.
 What is really exciting for us is with the guidance of NG we have and continue to produce specific data to teach the ML systems.
 This is truly a bespoke solution to a complex manufacturing and chemical synthesis process."